-Brian Remer sent me an email with a connection to his online newsletter and I thought to kind of reprint that here with some of my own comments, ideas, and resources.
-He starts out discussing the Susan Cain book called, “Quiet: The Power of Introverts in a World That Can’t Stop Talking.”
-He abstracts the contents and then goes on to add a few perspectives and productive frameworks and exercises.
+Brian Remer sent me an email years ago with a connection to his neat online newsletter and I thought to kind of reprint some of that again with some of my own comments, ideas, and resources.
+Brian starts out discussing Susan Cain’s book called, “Quiet: The Power of Introverts in a World That Can’t Stop Talking,“ abstracting the contents and going on to add a few of his personal perspectives, productive frameworks and exercises.

-Brian’s work, seen on his newsletter page at http://www.thefirefly.org/Firefly/html/News%20Flash/2013/February%202013.htm, focuses on generating the more active involvement of the more quiet people in the workplace.
+Brian’s abstract can be seen on his newsletter page at http://www.thefirefly.org/Firefly/html/News%20Flash/2013/February%202013.htm, focusing on generating the more active involvement of the more quiet people in the workplace.
 He reviews Susan Cain’s concepts of introverts in the workplace.
 What I somewhat disagree with are these comments:

 Cain criticizes what she sees as an excessive use of teams in education and business saying it puts introverts at a disadvantage and reduces the number of creative ideas.
 She recommends giving people time to work alone, providing private space for contemplation, and using online brainstorming in which sharing ideas by text slows everyone’s thinking to a more thoughtful rate.

 Is there really an excessive use of teamwork in education and business?
-Wow.
-I did not see that coming.
-What I would say is more of a reality is that many of the “teambuilding” and “Icebreakers” are simply delivered with a lot less focus on “team” such that the more dominent extraverts tend to overpower the others.
+(Wow.
+I did not see that coming.)
+My 30+ years of working with people and performance would suggest that many of the “teambuilding” and “Icebreakers” are simply delivered with a lot less focus on “team” such that the more effusive extraverts and faster information sorters tend to simply conversationally overpower the others.

-My approach has always been smaller groups of 5 to 6 people and we often give “quiet contemplation time” to the tabletops to consider ideas before they are discussed.
-We also use facilitated exercises such as, “What are some Square Wheels that our organization needs to address” as templates for these small group discussions.
+My approach has always been to use smaller groups of 5 to 6 people and to give “quiet contemplation time” to the tabletops, to help those participants to consider ideas before they are discussed within a larger group.
+This provides people with more thinking time as well as allowing more generative solution and processing.
+We also use facilitated exercises such as, “What are some Square Wheels that our organization needs to address,” as discussion templates for these group discussions.

-In our Lost Dutchman game, we have assigned roles and tasks and, with these small groups, it is impossible for people to not be involved and engaged.
-They do feel that they contribute to the tabletop’s efforts.
-We simply need more of this in our organizations.
+In our Lost Dutchman team building exercise, tabletops have assigned roles and tasks for each of the players and, with these small groups, it is impossible for people to not be involved and engaged.
+Each person does feel that they contribute to the tabletop’s efforts and our debriefings are more powerful because of this.
+We simply need of this active involvement and participation in more of our organizations.

 Check out Brian’s writings and read some of his suggestions about how to approach the issues and generate some productive silence.
 Solid stuff, for sure.